ValarioWhite/create-an-AWS-vpc-from-scratch/README.md

 ![image](https://user-images.githubusercontent.com/126350373/228655079-98275ea2-3720-4114-9457-d257fdaf2e2b.png)

-5. If you get a screen like the one above then you have successfully SSH into your Bastion host DONE
+5. If you get a screen like the one below then you have successfully SSH into your Bastion host DONE

 ![image](https://user-images.githubusercontent.com/126350373/228655564-2a6b359a-5453-46c0-8836-cc66973d7d39.png)